ztrautt/MDCS-1.5/README.md

 Materials Data Curation System
 ==============================

 The NIST Materials Data Curation System (MDCS) provides a means for capturing, sharing, and transforming materials data into a structured format that is XML based amenable to transformation to other formats.
 The data are organized using user-selected templates encoded in XML Schema.
 These templates are used to create data entry forms.
-The documents are saved in anon-relational (NoSQL) database, namely MongoDB.
+The documents are saved in a non-relational (NoSQL) database, namely MongoDB.
 The data can be searched and retrieved via several means: by a template-driven web-based form, by a SPARQL endpoint query, and by a RESTful API call.
 The system also enables the interconnection of MDCS repositories for federated searches.

 The software was developed by the National Institute of Standards and Technology (NIST)